Gina-Frankel/CV/README.md

 **Educational Consultant - Purple Mash**
 February 2018 - May 2018
-_Purple mash is an educational website used in nursery + primary schools_
+_Purple mash is an educational website widely used in nursery + primary schools_

 - Researched edTech in Australia which influenced business strategy
 - Designed educational resources for the Australian market